studio24/security-principles/data-privacy.md

 * Use positive opt-in for any consent to data collection, don't use conditional consent for data collection.
 * Use clear language to ensure data collection is understood.
 * Storing personal data encrypted at rest.
-* Using application encryption to store sensitive personal data.
+* Using application encryption to store special category data.
 * Automate data deletion if we have fixed data retention times.
 * Where 3rd party cookies are used, implement a cookie manager tool, ideally not setting 3rd party cookies without consent.
 Inform users how cookies are used on the website, including 3rd party cookies.
 * Ensure there is a data privacy web page detailing how personal data is processed and detailing how users can request data or request data deletion.
 We can assist with managing these requests via our support service.